EvaDev/blockchain-developer-bootcamp-final-project/README.md

 ![Screenshot](flow.png)

+Run Instructions
+1. in one terminal window
+    npx ganache-cli --deterministic
+2. in a second terminal window npx truffle migrate --network development

+   to recompile all
+   npx truffle compile --all

 **Simplifying assumptions:**
 The basis of such a system is trust.
 This project will not definitively provide the ideal trust mechanisms necessary, but its worth describing them for completeness.